-The above policies outline procedures and practices that enables inmates to shower, perform bodily functions, and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks.
-The policies further dictates that staff of the opposite gender announce their presence when entering an inmate housing unit.
+The above policies outline procedures and practices that enable inmates to shower, perform bodily functions, and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks.
+The policies further dictate that staff of the opposite gender announce their presence when entering an inmate housing unit.
 These practices were confirmed during the staff and inmate interviews as well as during the facility tour when I observed the announcements taking place.
-The housing units have walls constructed to eliminate any cross gender viewing while toileting.
-The showers also have curtains.
-The Segregated Housing Unit has toilets in the individual cells which limits viewing while the inmates are toileting.
-The showers have open grated doors.
-The facility procedure to shower the inmates in this area takes place as follows, the inmate is handcuffed prior to exiting his cell, and he is dressed in boxer shorts.
-He is escorted to the shower area where he is secured in the shower by himself, and the handcuffs are removed.
-A shower curtain is attached to the door of the shower and the officer's return.
-The inmate will then be handcuffed and escorted back to his cell.
-This process eliminates any cross gender viewing while showering.
+The bathrooms in the housing units are constructed to provide privacy during toileting and showering.
+They have either walls or curtains to provide this privacy. ,The physical layout of the cells allows privacy, the toilets are situated where they are out of direct view.